 AI will increasingly step into the role of writer.The Guardian Australia has published articles written by its AI, ReporterMate, and according to the New York Times, “roughly a third of the content published by Bloomberg News uses some form of automated technology.”

 Writing for Forbes, Robert Weissgraeber of AX Semantics says AI may be one answer to the ongoing sustainability of news brands.

 Weissgraber identifies some of the practical applications for AI in supporting journalism:

 “The birth of AI-powered content generation technology offers a rare bright light for journalism, and other AI tools are making it easier for journalists to do a more thorough job under pressure,” he writes.

 Should we be worried?

 There are two distinct issues at play: AI being used to determine the content of news, and AI determining access to news.

-Obviously it is better for people to be exposed to a diverse range of ideas and sources, and some aspects of AI seem to encourage people to keep consuming more of the same, more of what they like, and more of what will keep them on the page.
+To the second issue: it is better for people to be exposed to a diverse range of ideas and sources, and some aspects of AI seem to encourage people to keep consuming more of the same, more of what they like, and more of what will keep them on the page.

+We are still a fair way from human journalists becoming obsolete, even as AI news reporting increases in accuracy and fluency.
 Yes, AI will automate the reporting of straightforward news such as sports results, weather forecasts, earthquakes and even traffic conditions.
 Basically, anything where you can have a template and data input, AI can do it faster and more efficiently than us mere mortals.
 But what about in-depth analysis, political commentary, satire, opinion pieces?
 AI isn’t yet up to the task.